tomlooman/tomlooman.github.io/_posts/2021-06-03-unreal-engine-cpp-save-system.md

 ### Actor Data

-For Actor variables we store its Name, Transform (Location, Rotation, Scale) and an array of byte data which will contain all variables marked with 'SaveGame' in their UPROPERTY.
+For Actor variables we store its Name, Transform (Location, Rotation, Scale) and an array of byte data which will contain all variables marked with `SaveGame` in their `UPROPERTY`.

 ```cpp
 USTRUCT()